jakeprice-me/tech-notes/content/auto-mount-samba-share.md

 sudo chmod +s /usr/sbin/mount.cifs
 ```

-!!! warning
+> [!warning]
-    This works, but does seem to have trouble automounting and auto-unmounting on Fedora.
+> This works, but does seem to have trouble automounting and auto-unmounting on Fedora.
 I've not worked out why that is yet.
 I often have to run `sudo mount -a` after logging in.